mister-blanket/javascript-reference/general.md

 # strict mode
+Set by inserting `"use strict";` at the top of a .js file.

 * Makes debugging easier by throwing errors, which would have otherwise passed.
 * Prevents accidental globals
 * Eliminates `this` being set to window